September 6th, 2012 – Brown County Meet of the Week Previews

 UNR.
 Floyd Central

-What will be interesting to watch in this race is that the top three teams are in three different situations.
+be interesting to watch in this race is that the top three teams are in three different situations.
 Westfield is riding high after finishing second at the Hamilton County meet and Lawrence Central hasn’t run a 5k since mid-August.
 Meanwhile, Bloomington South had a surprise showing up front at the Harrison Invitational and can do some damage if their four and five continue to progress.

 Columbus North has a lot to prove.
 This is the first year they haven’t been dominant in their early season meets.
 We will learn about whether or not they are a podium contender this weekend.